Why We Built This

 Three letters.
 That is all it takes.

 Upload three examples of your existing clinical letters.
-Follow the prompts.
 Within minutes, Medow has a working profile of how you write: the vocabulary you prefer, the structure you use, the tonal register you have spent a career developing.

 From that point on, every report Medow generates carries your idiolect, not a version of what an AI thinks a clinician in your specialty might write.
 Your word choices.
 Your structure.
 The way you address a colleague.
-The way you close.
+The way you sign off.

 The manual editing doesn't disappear entirely, and we wouldn't claim otherwise.
 But the gap between what the AI produces and what you would have written closes substantially.
 The letters that go out under your name start to sound, again, unmistakably like you.